Types of Construction Drawings

 Construction drawings usually include a set of working drawings that cover different aspects of the project plan.
 These drawings usually comprise Elevation drawings, Floor Plans, Sections and Detail Drawings.

-point cloud scan to bim
+point cloud scan to bim benefits

 Benefits of Point Cloud Scan to BIM